somonesummers/AttenuationSignatureShearMargins/README.txt

 Running "plot3imageFigue.m" will produce figures 3,4 from the main text, though figure 3 will be produce in 2 separate plots of 3 radar lines each.

+For both of these scripts, if you select to save figures, MATLAB will pause for you to reposition the legends manually.
+You can do this by click and dragging the legend with your cursor.
+Then press any key to continue the script.